angyongen/angyongen.github.io/README.md

 ## Welcome to my GitHub Pages

-I would use [editor on GitHub](https://github.com/angyongen/angyongen.github.io/edit/master/README.md) to maintain and preview the content.
 Normally, whenever you commit to GitHub Pages repositories, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages from the content in your Markdown files.
-However, this repository index.html, I do not think Jekyll is being used here.
+However, this repository has index.html, so I do not think Jekyll is being used here.

 ## The other repositories with Github Pages enabled